udzura/slides/rubykaigi2025/index.md

 - Found memory allocation wasn't working correctly
 - The fix was [just one line](https://github.com/udzura/wardite/commit/ecd64f25856c99c12a644efac4becb2573021e45), but took quite some effort
-  - note: tracing wasm binary in browser debugger was efficient
+  - Note: tracing wasm binary in browser debugger was efficient

 ----